 - Dry Black Beans- Unless you have a very small slow cooker, I recommend making at least one pound of black beans in order to have even cooking.

 - Fine Sea Salt

 - Black Pepper

-Store leftover black beans in an airtight container in the refrigerator for up to 4 days or freeze for up to 3 months.
-You can drain and rinse the cooking liquid off before storing or store with the liquid.
+To Store: Store leftover crockpot black beans in an airtight container for up to 4 days in the refrigerator.
+You can drain and rinse the cooking liquid off before storing or store with the liquid (my preference).

-Substitute these black beans into any recipe that calls for 1 can of black beans!
+Substitute this black beans recipe the next time you would use a can of black beans.
 Some suggestions: